The Asylum: 1997–2009

 The Asylum was founded in 1997 by David Latt, David Rimawi, and Sherri Strain.
 Rimawi and Strain had been fired by Village Roadshow Pictures, and Latt was working for an education software company called Chimera Multimedia.
 Latt and Rimawi had previously worked together on the 1992 film Sorority House Party, and together with Strain, launched the Asylum as a film distribution company.
 The Asylum's first release was Bellyfruit in 1999, a comedy drama about a teen pregnancy.
 The company's initial goal was to distribute low-budget drama films like Bellyfruit to video rental chains like Blockbuster and Hollywood Video, but their approach changed in the early 2000s, as video rental chains were more interested in direct-to-video horror films.
+Also in 1999, The Asylum partnered with Australian distributor Tribe Enterprises and video rental chain Hollywood Video to set up the First Rites label.
 The Asylum struggled to break into the distribution market, as larger companies like Lionsgate Films would routinely offer filmmakers more money.
 This led to a change in their business model in 2002, with a focus on in-house productions.
 Their goal was to produce one film per month, starting with the 2002 crime thriller King of the Ants.
 Strain left the company in 2002, and was replaced by former Screen Actors Guild employee Paul Bales.